Body Conscious Therapist

 our emotional, energetic, and spiritual health have an impact on our overall wellbeing and quality of life

 respects the multi-layered and dynamic nature of female wellness

-appreciates the pathway towards healing requires awareness and expression of this pain
+appreciates the pathway TOWARD healing requires awareness and expression of our inner landscape

 Want to work with me?

-You can choose to work with me in a number of different ways – face to face (in Townsville) online with personalised calls or through one of my online programs, though mentor training if you are a practitioner, or by reading my book Body Conscious: a woman’s guide to holistic pelvic wellness and feminine embodiment.
+You can choose to work with me in a number of different ways – through one of my online programs, though mentor training if you are a practitioner, or by reading my book Body Conscious: a woman’s guide to holistic pelvic wellness and feminine embodiment.

-You can email me at firstname.lastname@example.org to discuss
+You can email me at email@example.com to chat

 I feel whole in my skin, at home in my body, and centred in my life.